rodrigocastromartinez/weather/weather/README.md

 ## RUN AND DEPLOY

+To run the app, first of all, you must install the dependencies.
+To do so, go to the project folder in the terminal and execute the script: npm install.
+Then:

 To run the app in development mode go to the project folder in the terminal and execute the script: npm run dev

 To build the app for deployment go to the project folder in the terminal and execute the script: npm run build